 The 300-level section of this course qualifies for "US in the World" (USW) and "Writing Intensive" (WRI) General Education credit.
-The 200-level section qualifies for USW credit.
+For the 200-level section, USW credit is being applied for now and will be granted.

 ACTIVISM AND PROTEST IN U.S. HISTORY 50:512:341:90 Online - Asynchronous Professor Bayker